 Presented By Brian L Tuttle

-I will be speaking to real life audits conducted by the Federal government for Phase 2 and beyond (I’ve been on both sides of these audits) what your highest risks are for being fined (some of the risk factors may surprise you).
+I will be speaking to real-life audits conducted by the Federal government for Phase 2 and beyond (I’ve been on both sides of these audits) about what your highest risks are for being fined (some of the risk factors may surprise you).
 It seems almost daily I am receiving calls from nervous practice managers and compliance officers all over the USA regarding a HIPAA audit letter or call they have received.
 This lesson will be addressing how to practice/business managers (or compliance offers) need to get their HIPAA house in order before the imminent audits occur.
 It will also address major changes under the Omnibus Rule and any other applicable updates for 2018.

 The primary goal is to ensure everyone is well educated on what is the myth and what is the reality with this law, there is so much misleading information all over regarding the do’s and don’ts with HIPAA – I want to add clarity for compliance officers and practice managers.
 I will uncover myths versus reality as it relates to this very enigmatic law based on over 1000 risk assessments performed as well as years of experience in dealing directly with the Office of Civil Rights HIPAA auditors.
 In addition, this course will cover the highest risk factors for being sued for wrongful disclosures of PHI and the manner in which patients are now using state laws to sue for wrongful disclosures. – MAJOR RISKS HERE – I will discuss real-life cases I have been a part of and how to avoid being dragged into litigation altogether.HIPAA and Social Media Violations of HIPAA’s Privacy Requirements